 Adequate waste handling and disposal infrastructure and management systems should be put in place at health care facilities.
 A standard health care waste management package intended to improve health care waste handling at health care facilities would encompass: (i) color-coded waste plastic bags and containers; and (ii) safety boxes for disposal of used needle and syringes.
+Additional assessment of available health care waste disposal options is required before finalizing recommended disposal practices.
+Preliminary findings of the ER suggested that incineration and disposal to landfills are preferred disposal options.
+However, it is necessary to fully evaluate the appropriateness of all disposal strategies within the context of overall health care waste management in finalizing guidance to health care facilities concerning best practices.
 The segregation of waste at source to minimize mixed waste must be practiced as it would improve the waste disposal system.
 Therefore an appropriate system and management should be put in place to ensure waste segregation at the point of generation itself.